AlexAtHome/radioman/README.md

 *Music's volume.*

 `showSongName`: String (optional)
-*Enables showing the current's song filename.*
+*Enables showing the current's song filename.
+Works only when bot is playing the music from file system.*

+`stream`: String (optional)
+*Makes bot play audiotrack from this URL.
+Support Youtube only.
+Don't specify it if you want to play your music from `./music/` folder!*